mohamedelazzouzi1997/formtask/README.md

 ```bash
 php artisan make:import FormImport --model=Form
 ```
-then in app/Imports you will find you file created
+then in app/Imports you will find the file created
 ```bash
 <?php